shidel/FDI/README.md

         \FDSETUP\SETUP\FDINS???.BAT files and calls them in that order to perform the installation.

-        STAGE009, Informs user that instalation is complete offers reboot or exit.
+        STAGE009, Informs user that installation is complete offers reboot or exit.

         STAGE999, Performs cleanup and is always run.
 It is only not run